 U.S. Department of Health and Human Services, Substance Abuse and Mental Health Services Administration (2019)

-Discusses systems-level strategies that can be implemented into child welfare agency practice in order to reduce the overprescription of psychotropic medications in the child welfare system.
+Discusses systems-level strategies that can be implemented into child welfare agency practice to reduce the overprescription of psychotropic medications to children and youth involved with child welfare.